top of page

 The verb 'quash' has its etymological origins in Old French, where it was spelled as 'quasser' or 'cuasser.'
 These Old French forms can be traced back to the Latin word 'quassare,' which means 'to shatter' or 'to crush.'
 In English, 'quash' came to signify the act of canceling or annuling something, particularly in the context of legal decisions, orders, or rulings.
 The etymology of 'quash' reflects the forceful and decisive nature of this action, as it harkens back to the idea of shattering or crushing an existing decision or order to render it null and void.

-Quiz: Find the meaning of quash
+Quiz: Find the meaning of the verb quash:

 Try Again!